Ebbw Vale Male Choir: A Brief History

 About: Ebbw Vale Male Choir

-These last few years have been one of the busiest in the last few decades, having performed an extensive Christmas programme in the local and wider community, a St David's day celebration concert, and in the space of 12 months this is our fourth major concert at the Beaufort Theatre.
+These last few years have been one of the busiest in the last few decades, having performed an extensive Christmas programme in the local and wider community, a St David's day celebration concert, and in the space of 12 months this is our fifth major concert at the Beaufort Theatre.
 The choir continues to be busy, performing at weddings, wedding anniversaries and other special occasions.
 In addition, the choir also carries out much charity work, performing on a regular basis to help raise money for the Hospice of the Valleys.
 In order to continue this long tradition of musical entertainments the choir is in need of new members.
 We offer a warm welcome to anyone who would like to join us: we meet every Tuesday and Friday evening at 7.00pm in the former Bethesda Presbyterian Chapel, next door to Christ Church.

 Key Members - Officers & Committee